bones-codes/bomb.codes/README.md

 ### license + disclaimer

-The whole project is available under MIT license, see [LICENSE](LICENSE).
+The whole project is available under GNU AGPLv3 license, see [LICENSE](LICENSE).

-Use of these files is at your own risk --- I am not responsible for any harm that these files cause your application, system, or anything else.
+Use of these files is at your own risk –– I am not responsible for any harm that these files cause your application, system, or otherwise.